physics210/p210-2024/docs/project01-assessment_guidelines.md

 * Making variable names descriptive,
 * Providing clear communication of the purpose of each chunk of code,
 * Ensuring that any output provided by the code has its purpose described,
+* Ensuring that diagnostic output from the code has been removed from the body of the project,
+* Ensuring that diagnostic output included in the appendices is only when needed for a specific validation task?,
 * Minimizing the need for repeating code,
 * Using efficient coding practices (e.g., using a dynamic print statement in the Homework 03 motion diagram instead of a long if/elif conditional with individualized print statements for every possible case),
 * Providing a level of commenting such that somebody else in this course could easily read your code and undestand what was going on.